LauJensen/hbox/README.md

 [![Screenshot of Hbox](docs/images/readme_screenshot.png)](docs/images/readme_screenshot.png)

-On its own, `hbox` is a static site builder which lets you create, extend and deploy websites very quickly.
+On its own, `hbox` is a static site builder which lets you create, maintain and deploy websites very quickly.

 Blogging is a first class citizen, which supports converting pure markdown into blogposts.

 On top of that, you can import a screenshot (possibly ai generated) of a website and import this directly as a page into an existing `hbox` site, or as the starting point for a brand new site.
+The screenshot is converted into developer-friendly semantic HTML and CSS.

-Example
+Example workflow:

 ``` text
 * Jam with ChatGPT about website designs     (10 minutes)